plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 Of course, it takes some time to get to know everybody.
 I enjoy always having many new people to connect with, but it can also be a little stressful for me not knowing how to behave, since I do not want to disturb anybody.
 I also see my tendency to get used to this good environment quickly, and overly concentrate on some small little difficulty.
 Then I remind myself about how good the conditions are, and if I cannot be happy here, where can I be?!

+{% image "article2024/Done-Daffodil family/211_110723_e.jpg" %}

 ***Br.
 Nhat Vu:*** After living alone for the last 20 years, I have to admit that the first year in a dormitory with 7 people has been more than challenging.
-The noise, the rhythm, the feeling of not having my own refuge space---I had to unlearn and relearn everything.
+The noise, the rhythm, the feeling of not having my own refuge space — I had to unlearn and relearn everything.
 It is a good practice for my individualistic mindset.
 On the upside, sharing resources and being able to take refuge in the sangha is quite a relief and brings me joy.

 <div class="divider"></div>

+{% image "article2024/Done-Daffodil family/200_110723_e2.jpg" %}

 ***Newsletter Team:*** We felt touched to hear from your families and friends who come for the ordination.
 How has being with your family been for you?
 Are there things that have changed in how you respond in family situations?